unclejamal/unclejamal.github.io/_posts/2019-06-16-socrates-uk.markdown

 - think before you type
 - (tests should be fast)

-[Tom](https://twitter.com/tomphp) raised an interesting question: do we have confidence after the cheat?

 We tried to come up with these cheating techniques:

 - familiar class (we've written a number of times before) - first get it in the right shape, then retrofit tests